Padmalebaka/Python-Quiz/README.md

 This is a PYTHON project for creating and playing 'QUIZ' games.

 # Features
-Multiple-choice questions
+1.Multiple-choice questions
-Randomized question order
+2.Randomized question order
-Score tracking
+3.Score tracking
-Category selection
+4.Category selection
-User-friendly interface
+5.User-friendly interface

 # Requirements
-Python 3.x
+1.Python 3.x
-colorama (for colored output)
+2.colorama (for colored output)
-Installation
+3.Installation
-Clone the repository:
+4.Clone the repository: